by James A. Conrad

 With the support of her husband, who was equally mystified by her strange talents, Ninel Kulagina was filmed in Russia during the 1960s through the 1980s in both black-and-white and color 16mm and 8mm silent and sound films purporting to show her moving objects by means of telekinesis (TK), one of the abilities under the umbrella term of psychokinesis (PK), or participating in experiments to determine what other psychic powers she might have, or filmed discussing her life, at various locations, both indoors and outdoors, by scientists from Russia and other countries, including Australia, the United Kingdom, and the United States.

-These rebuttals, defined as counter arguments intending to refute, are all by the author of this article and will only concern events seen in the most famous of the 16mm black-and-white silent short films shot in 1967 in one evening session at the Leningrad apartment of the Kulagina family by a team led by Russian biologist and parapsychologist Edward Naumov (pronounced "Now-er-mahv").
-Naumov was also known in published materials as Edward K. Naumov, Edward Konstantinovich Naumov, and Eduard Naumov.
+These rebuttals, defined as counter arguments intending to refute, are all by the author of this article and will only concern events seen in the most famous of the 16mm black-and-white silent short films shot in 1967 in one evening session at the Leningrad apartment of the Kulagina family by a team led by Russian biologist and parapsychologist Eduard Naumov (pronounced "Now-er-mahv") (Russian: Здуард Наумов).
+Naumov was also known in published materials as Eduard K. Naumov, Edward Naumov, Edward K. Naumov, and Edward Konstantinovich Naumov.
 The film crew was made up of experienced professional science documentary filmmakers from the Leningrad Studio of Popular Science Films, now known as Lennauchfilm.
 Two camera operators shot the footage using two 16mm film cameras each mounted on tripods to keep the images stable, sometimes filming the action simultaneously from different angles.

 The Leading Skeptical Arguments